with Asian-inspired meals, snacks and more.Shop Now

 CEO Angela Liu founded Crispy Green after leaving a previous career and visiting her native China.
 While traveling, she saw a demonstration of freeze-drying foods, something not yet common in the U.S. She knew right away she’d found her business.

 Chef Bobo Brand makes innovative snacks and treats using the best ingredients.
 The magic that started with Crunchy Rice Rollers has grown into satisfying, trustworthy products and surprising flavors the entire family can enjoy.

 Maya Kaimal is an award-winning cookbook author and founder of Maya Kaimal Foods.
 Raised in Boston by a South Indian father and a mother from New England, she grew up in a multicultural home filled with diverse foods.

-Sun Tropics is family-owned, offering deliciously crunchy and creamy snack experiences based on childhood faves.
+Sun Tropics is family-owned, offering deliciously crunchy and creamy snack experiences based off childhood faves.
 The Mochi Snack Bites are Asian rice crackers tossed in sea salt & the Coconut Milk Pudding is slowly simmered to comforting perfection.

 Yishi founder Lin Jiang packed oatmeal with superfood ingredients and delicious flavors inspired by Asian desserts.
 Celebrate a daily morning moment with oatmeal cups that fill you with vitality, energy and focus.

 Founder Sandro Roco was inspired to create a beverage brand that bridged both modern and traditional cultures.
 Sanzo Sparkling Water is filled with authentic Asian flavors, without added sugar.

 Shaka Tea brings you fresh, herbal tea brewed from māmaki leaves.
 Since 2016, Honolulu rasied Founder Bella Hughes and Shaka has honored Hawaiian lands by restoring ecosystems and habitats—providing local jobs & trade to farmers.